rwpenney/vl4s/README.md

   and allows creation of VegaLite JSON documents from a user-supplied plot specification.

-The tool is currently at an early stage of development, but already supports the entire Vega-Lite 2.0 grammar, including generation of interactive line plots, and histograms with aggregation operations, repeats, selections, etc.
+The tool supports the entire Vega-Lite 2.1 grammar, including generation of interactive line plots, and histograms with aggregation operations, repeats, selections, etc.